Home Compare GDDY vs ORCL

 GoDaddy vs Oracle: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Oracle carrying a narrow edge on growth.
-GoDaddy still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with GoDaddy carrying a narrow edge on growth.
+Oracle still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.